bilal-fazlani/commanddotnet/docs/V3/Middleware/cancellation.md

 ## Cancellation middleware

-CommandDotNet has middleware to simplify this.
-Configure with `appRunner.UseCancellationHandlers();`.

-The framework will:
+When enabled, the framework will:

 * set the `CommandContext.AppConfig.CancellationToken` with a new token.
-* the token will be cancelled on
+* cancel the token on
   * `Console.CancelKepPress`
   * `AppDomain.CurrentDomain.ProcessExit`
   * `AppDomain.CurrentDomain.UnhandledException` when `UnhandledExceptionEventArgs.IsTerminating` == true